denisecase/go-getting-started/README.md

 wsl --install -d Ubuntu
 ```

 It may take a while to download and install.
 Then, the Ubuntu (a popular Linux distribution) window will open.
-Still installing.
+It will continue installing for a while.

+- Finally, it will ask for a username (e.g. denise).
+- Then, it will ask for a password for that user.
+- Confirm the password when prompted.
+- It will prompt you to run `sudo apt update`.
+Go ahead and do so.
+- When it finishes, exit the terminal with CTRL D ("done").
-After install, verify with `wsl -l -v`
+- Back in PS, verify WSL installation with `wsl -l -v`.

 ## Install Packages with Chocolatey